google-marketing-solutions/sgtm-autodeployer/tutorial.md

 ## Customize the environment

-To deploy the tagging server using the best settings for your environment, you need to provide some information about your environment.
+Provide some information about your environment to deploy a tagging server that meets your needs.

 Open <walkthrough-editor-open-file filePath="./config.conf">
 config.conf</walkthrough-editor-open-file>